 It’s okay for your ball python to skip meals

-…as long as they’re not losing too much weight (more than 10% of body weight) and otherwise healthy, which you can monitor with a kitchen scale.
 In the wild, adult ball pythons eat only an average of 10x/year, and even snakes in the most naturalistic enclosures with the best care will still “fast,” usually during cooler times of the year.
 Young adult females around 1000g are particularly notorious for this — a phenomenon called “the Wall.”
+Males also tend to fast for a limited amount of time during breeding season.

 How do you know if a ball python is eating too much?